fChristenson/cqrs-sourcing/readme.md

 ## Notes

+Question:

+>Thanks a log sharing his video was very useful.
+Can you make some video implementing CQRS, Event sourcing and RabbitMQ with microservices please.
+I read a lot of DDD CQRS, but never seen some real project example?

 CQRS (Command Query Responsibility Segregation) is a application architecture.
 CQRS is best used in situations when you have a disproportionate amount of read and writes.